Scope, Risk, and Assumption in Project Management

 Consider something simple, such as creating a book.
 Let’s say your friend has an idea for a coffee table book and has asked you to manage the project.
 His first request is for a budget so he can secure funding.
 As you define the scope, it’s clear that your friend is uncertain on many details, including page count, image inclusion, cover style and the weight of the paper to be used for the pages.

 Since all of these factors will impact cost and production complexity, you will have to make assumptions about the specifications and validate those assumptions as acceptable or unacceptable to your friend.
 After further discussion, your friend tells you he plans to include 50 photos in the book.
 You can base your assumption on the 50 images or, anticipating that this number will increase over time, you can make an assumption that there will be between 75-90 pages with images.

 As you build your scope and schedule, you make the assumption that the cement will arrive no later than June 10.
-This example shows two benefits for making assumptions.
+This example shows two benefits to making assumptions.

 The first benefit is that the assumption of receiving the cement no later than June 10 allows you to plan for activities that rely on the cement arriving.
 The second benefit is that it provides the person in charge of materials with a deadline to deliver the cement, which he can then relay to his supplier.
 It has inadvertently set up a key deadline for the project to move forward.

-Making assumptions set benchmarks that are often revisited during the project to aid the project team in staying within scope, on time and within budget.
+Making assumptions creates benchmarks that are often revisited during the project to aid the project team in staying within scope, on time, and within budget.
 But what happens when assumptions are wrong?
-This is where risk comes into play.
+It is where the risk comes into play.